csb6/html-plus-plus/README.md

 Since variadic templates were added to C++, a template can hold any number of other types in a parameter pack, enabling parent nodes to hold any number of child nodes.
-This is necessary in order for HTML elements to be properly represented by a C++ type.
+This is necessary in order for HTML elements to be properly represented by C++ types.

 Since C++20, it is now possible to use string literals as non-type template parameters (e.g. `h1<"This is a title">`), making C++ templates capable of